NervanaSystems/aeon/README.md

 Please take a look at [distributed documentation](http://aeon.nervanasys.com/index.html/service.html).

 ## Code coverage
+Please do not use code coverage in production.
+It is only for development.
+Python bindings are not supported when built with coverage.

     Code coverage in aeon depends on llvm-cov and lcov.
     Report will be generated in html-coverage-report/index.html